geo-python/site/source/lessons/L1/exercise-1.rst

     Each week, you will create a personal copy of the exercise repository on GitHub.com by clicking on the GitHub classroom link.

-    You can also take a look at the template repository on GitHub: https://github.com/Geo-Python-2021/Exercise-1 .
+    You can also take a look at the template repository on GitHub: https://github.com/Geo-Python-2022/Exercise-1 .
     Note that you are only able to make changes in your personal repository generated via GitHub Classroom.

 Summary (what to submit)
 ------------------------

-1. Post a message in the `#week-1 <https://geo-python2021.slack.com/archives/C02D923SLTT>`__ channel at `Geo-Python2021.slack.com <https://geo-python2021.slack.com>`__ with your name, GitHub username and course.
+1. Post a message in the `#week-1 <https://geo-python2022.slack.com/archives/C03U3RXC3RD>`__ channel at `Geo-Python2022.slack.com <https://geo-python2022.slack.com>`__ with your name, GitHub username and course.
-2. Accept Exercise-1 in Github classroom and upload the jupyter notebook (file name should be ``Exercise-1.ipynb``) containing your solutions for Part 3.
+2. Accept Exercise-1 in Github classroom and upload the jupyter notebook (the filename should be ``Exercise-1.ipynb``) containing your solutions for Part 3.

 .. admonition:: Private repositories